 Infrastructure for the H₂ economy

-The hydrogen core network transports the hydrogen over long distances to where it is needed.
-Our subsidiaries terranets bw and ONTRAS are continuing to develop it.
-Yet an efficient H₂ infrastructure capable of meeting demand is also needed at distribution grid level.
-Our distribution system operators, such as Netze BW, are laying the groundwork for this transformation and planning the infrastructure so that it can meet the demand for the energy source of the future.
+The hydrogen core network transports hydrogen over long distances to where it is needed.
+Our subsidiaries terranets bw and ONTRAS are driving its expansion.
+At the same time, a high-performance, demand-oriented H₂ infrastructure is also required at the distribution grid level.
+Our distribution system operators, such as Netze BW, are preparing this transformation and planning the infrastructure required for the energy source of the future.

 Download image